ambipomyan/Wikipages/README.md

 - C programming
   - Omp target code example
   - Notes for getting access to structure entries in C
-  - Run and profile AMReX Castro(TODO)
+  - Run and profile AMReX Castro
 - Python programming
   - Python envs for ML
   - Numba and GPU parallelism in Python